Pharmaceuticals | 2024 Total Tox

 William "Russ" Kerns, II, MD, FACMT, FACEP Emeritus Professor of Emergency Medicine, Carolinas Medical Center, Charlotte, NC

-Dr. Kerns will examine optimal treatment of drug-induced dysrhythmias and discuss how the optimal management of drug-induced dysrhythmias differs from AHA ACLS algorithms.
+Dr. Kerns will return after the case conference to examine optimal treatment of drug-induced dysrhythmias and discuss how the optimal management of drug-induced dysrhythmias differs from AHA ACLS algorithms.

 3:00 - 3:45 PM ET